 The Board believes that BBBEE is a social, political and economic imperative and it supports and encourages Remgro’s subsidiaries’, associates’ and joint ventures’ initiatives in this regard.
 To the extent that Remgro’s subsidiaries, joint ventures and associates implement BBBEE, Remgro’s shareholders effectively participate in BBBEE initiatives and the associated costs and benefits thereof.
-Remgro measures its BBBEE status against the generic scorecard criteria set by the Department of Trade and Industry.
-In terms of the latest assessment of Remgro’s BBBEE status performed during September 2020, Remgro, including its subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell), Siqalo Foods Proprietary Limited (Siqalo Foods) and Wispeco Holdings Proprietary Limited (Wispeco), obtained a score of 72.70, thereby obtaining a level 6 contributor status.
+Remgro measures its BBBEE status against the generic scorecard criteria set by the Department of Trade, Industry and Competition.
+In terms of the latest assessment of Remgro’s BBBEE status performed during September 2021, Remgro, including its subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell), Siqalo Foods Proprietary Limited (Siqalo Foods) and Wispeco Holdings Proprietary Limited (Wispeco), obtained a score of 78.60, thereby obtaining a level 5 contributor status.

 Further, the Board has transformed over time.
-With the inclusion of Remgro’s one alternate non-executive director, six of the 12 non-executive directors (50%) are black persons, and seven of all 15 directors (47%) are black persons.
+Six of the 11 non-executive directors (55%) are black persons, and seven of all 14 directors (50%) are black persons.
 On Management Board level, one of the five members (20%) is a black person.
 Remgro monitors and contributes to its investees’ BBBEE performance through its board representation and participation and facilitation of corporate actions in these investee companies.
 Employment equity represents Remgro’s most significant transformation challenge.
-An annual labour plan is submitted to the Department of Labour, wherein Remgro’s transformation objectives are set out in detail.
+An annual labour plan is submitted to the Department of Employment and Labour, wherein Remgro’s transformation objectives are set out in detail.
 Although efforts are focused on improving black representation at Remgro’s management level, low staff turnover and limited organic growth remain limiting factors.

 Remgro complies with the requirements of the Skills Development Act (No. 97 of 1998), in terms of which a fixed percentage of its payroll is paid as a training levy to the South African Revenue Service.
 An annual report concerning all the training which has taken place in Remgro is submitted to the Sector Education Training Authority.

 As Remgro (excluding its subsidiaries RCL Foods, Distell, Siqalo Foods and Wispeco) is not an operating company, it has a small procurement function and its procurement profile is characterised by a high professional service component as opposed to materials purchased.
-Remgro purchases more than half of its goods and services from BBBEE-accredited vendors.
-The improvement of Remgro’s preferential procurement score remains a focus area for Remgro.
+Although the procurement function is small, Remgro strives to make use of BBBEE accredited vendors (level 3 and lower) as far as possible.

 Remgro recognises that many of its investments are dependent on a healthy and functioning ecosystem and that this system is increasingly under pressure from a quantity and quality perspective.
 Hence, Remgro continuously analyses its impact on the environment, its response to changing environmental realities and the pursuit of new opportunities that might arise as a result of responsible environmental management.